An Overview of Thyromental Distance What You Need to Know

 What You Need to Know About Difficult Airways

 The notion of a difficult airway scares all first responders, but novices may be especially intimidated.
 The good news here is that difficult airways are highly manageable.
 Most first responders live in terror of four simple letters: CICO, or can’t intubate, can’t oxygenate.
-A 2014 study suggests that this occurs in 1 in 50,000 cases.
-Failed intubation is also rare, at just 1 in 2,000 instances.
+It’s suggested that this occurs in one in 50,000 cases.
+Failed intubation is also rare, at just one in 2,000 instances.

 Intubation issues in emergency settings, however, are much more prevalent.
-Intubation failures occur in as many as 1 in 200 emergencies.
-This is not because the airway is anatomically different in these scenarios.
+Intubation failures occur in as many as 1 in 200 emergencies, but not because the airway is anatomically different in these scenarios.
 Instead, it points to the uncertainty of the field environment and the ways that stress in both the patient and the provider can make intubation more complicated.
 You can counteract these effects by:

 • Training for difficult airway assessment and intubation.
 Stress erodes your skills less when you have more experience.